bem22/CV/README.md

 > + Optimized office's workflow by coaching employees on writing SQL scripts for Excel

 #### Freelance Web Developer - Summer 2018
-> + Managed a project with the aim to build a [website](https://imobiliare007.ro/) for an real-estate agency
+> + Managed a project for a client [website](https://imobiliare007.ro/) for a real-estate agency
-> + Recruited a graphic designer and partenered in satisfying the client's requirements
+> + Recruited a graphic designer and partneredd in satisfying the client requirements
 > + Enabled Elastic IP and load balancing on the NGINX server, while using Amazon's EC2
 > + Developed the deployment, backups and integration using Jenkins and Github [link](www.jenkins.imobiliare007.ro)
-> + Integrated Google Maps API within a custom plugin for property location
+> + Integrated Google Maps API within a custom plugin for property localisation
 > + Improved user experience by integrating social media login for google, facebook and twitter

 #### Self-taught skills
 > + Learned soldering and PCB design in Autodesk Eagle from online tutorials and free lab sessions
-> + Developed a skill in journal keeping and goal setting from reading "How to be a productivity Ninja" by Graham Allcott
+> + Developed a skill in journal keeping and goal setting by reading "How to be a productivity Ninja" by Graham Allcott
 > + Applied solution finding through problem break-down
-> + Expanded abilities in tracking and developing habits from reading "Don't shoot the dog" by Karen Pryor and "Power of Habit" by Charles Duhigg
+> + Expanded abilities in tracking and developing habits by reading "Don't shoot the dog" by Karen Pryor and "Power of Habit" by Charles Duhigg
 > + Enrolled in the Google CodeCamp and developed skills in cloud computing
     - LAMP/LEMP stack deployment
     - CA Certificate deployment with __Let's encrypt__/__Cryptbot__